 Those who aren’t sure how they feel about the actual drink may perk up when they realize that in order for them to be made, Hershey kisses must be on standy somewhere near the bar.

 And if you’re feeling a little bit sassy, go ahead and drop another 1/2 oz. of Bailey’s or a dash of Kahlua or Tia Mari.
 Then throw a little Shirley Bassey, Dean Martin or Franck Pourcel onto the hi-fi and you’ve got all you need to spark up a passion-filled evening!
+My advise is that don’t sleep on this trendy new place to play.

 The String of Pearls Cocktail